Home » Getting Your Degree » Getting Your Master’s Degree in Statistics

 Gertrude M. Cox Scholarship

 This scholarship is sponsored by the ASA Committee on Women in Statistics and Caucus for Women in Statistics to encourage more women to enter statistically oriented professions.
-There will be two recipients, one to a woman in or entering the early stages of graduate training at the master’s degree or Ph.D. level and one to a woman in a more advanced stage of training.
-There will also be honorable mentions.
-Students need to be women in the US or Canada, who are admitted to full-time study in a graduate statistics program.
-There are multiple recipients and the award is for $1,000.
+Students must be women in the US or Canada who are admitted to a full-time graduate statistics program.
+There are multiple recipients.

 The Mikkelson Foundation